bedtime4bonzos/TinkerBolus/README.md

 # TinkerBolus
-Visualize the effect of alternate insulin timing on historical blood glucose
+**TinkerBolus is an interactive tool that shows the effect of alternate insulin timing on historical blood glucose.**

 Use the "Load!" button to load historical blood glucose, insulin, and carb data.